manumilou/sflphonedoc-security/source/02_asterisksflphone/installingasterisk.rst

  context=internal

-Be sure to update "localnet" to match your network settings.
+Be sure to update `localnet` to match your network settings.
-Run ifconfig to check your public IP address:
+Run ``ifconfig`` command to check your public IP address:

 .. image:: /_static/asterisk2.png
   :scale: 75%

-To apply the settings, execute "rasterisk" and type:
+To apply the settings, execute ``rasterisk`` and type:

 ::